 Review summary: Fujifilm X100F vs Nikon D7500

 So how do things add up?
-Is the Fujifilm X100F better than the Nikon D7500 or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+Is there a clear favorite between the Fujifilm X100F and the Nikon D7500?
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 20.7MP) with a 8% higher linear resolution.